tldr-pages/tldr/pages/linux/xwinwrap.md

 # xwinwrap

-> Run a player or a program as a background
+> Run a player or a program as background.
 > More information: <https://github.com/ujjwal96/xwinwrap>.

 - Run a fullscreen video using mpv: